Period Pain

 A Systematic Review published in 2022 in the journal International Journal of Gynecology & Obstetrics found that Numerous complementary treatments have been used to alleviate the symptoms of endometriosis, but only acupuncture has demonstrated a significant improvement in outcomes.
 The complementary interventions studied were acupuncture, exercise, electrotherapy, and yoga.
 All were inconclusive in affirming benefit, but demonstrated a positive trend in the treatment of symptoms of endometriosis.
 Meta-analysis of acupuncture showed a significant benefit in pain reduction as compared with placebo.

-A published in 2022 in the journal Taiwanese Journal of Obstetrics and Gynecology found that Combining traditional Chinese medicine Guizhi Fuling Wan with western hormonal therapies can potentially reduce their individual effectiveness in treating endometriosis.
+A Animal Study published in 2022 in the journal Taiwanese Journal of Obstetrics and Gynecology found that Combining traditional Chinese medicine Guizhi Fuling Wan with western hormonal therapies can potentially reduce their individual effectiveness in treating endometriosis.
 In this study, endometriosis was induced in mice.
 This was achieved by suturing endometrial tissue onto the peritoneal wall of the subjects.
 The mice were then treated with varying combinations of Guizhi Fuling Wan (GFW), a traditional Chinese medicine, and current western hormonal therapies for a period of 28 days.
 The results show that the traditional Chinese medicine Guizhi Fuling Wan (GFW), hormonal therapies, and combinations of these two were able to inhibit the development of endometriosis.
 They also observed that these treatments, either alone or in combination, could inhibit the expression of Intercellular Adhesion Molecule 1 (ICAM-1) and Vascular Endothelial Growth Factor (VEGF).
 These agents could also reduce the population of macrophages in the peritoneal fluid while enhancing the B-cell population.
 However, when GFW was combined with hormonal therapies, it was observed that the efficiency of each agent individually was potentially reduced.

 A Network Pharmacology published in 2021 in the journal Evidence-Based Complementary and Alternative Medicine found that Gui Zhi Fu Ling Wan treats adenomyosis by intervening in local estrogen signalling pathways and affecting estrogen resistance via myometrium signalling pathways.
 This study utilized network pharmacology, molecular docking and animal experiments to understand the treatment mechanisms of Guizhi Fuling Wan on adenomyosis.
 Initially, key indices and target components of the traditional Chinese medicine were identified through various databases, which resulted in isolation of 55 active ingredients and 44 targets specifically related to adenomyosis treatment.
 These components were then subjected to protein interaction analysis and compound-hub target network constructions.
 Main active elements and hub targets were subsequently studied with molecular docking tech.
 The pathway enrichment analysis showed that the medicinal effects were primarily linked to estrogen signaling, endocrine resistance, and a specific tyrosine kinase signaling pathway.
 The molecular docking revealed that significant compounds of Guizhi Fuling Wan had a strong binding ability with a couple of cellular receptors.
 Animal trials indicated that this medicine could reduce abnormal infiltration of specific cells without interrupting normal sexual cycles.
 These results point towards the importance of the estrogen signaling pathway and cell receptors in the treatment capabilities of Guizhi Fuling Wan.